Make a claim

-It is recommended by ACAS code of practice that employees should lodge a formal grievance against their employer before taking steps to resign.
+The ACAS code of practice states that employees should lodge a formal grievance against their employer before taking steps to resign.
 This is to give your employer a chance to resolve the matters at hand.